 Scholarly activity is central to Christiana Care’s Internal Medicine residency.
-During your residency, you will deepen your ability to critically review published studies and have the opportunity to sharpen your skills as a researcher.
-All Internal Medicine residents complete a scholarly project during their residency with the goal of presenting their work on a national level.
+During your residency, you will deepen your ability to critically review the medical literature and have the opportunity to sharpen your skills as a researcher.

 Building the future of Internal Medicine

-Patty McGraw, RN, MSN, is the research nurse supervisor assigned to the DOM to assist with resident research projects.
-She and her staff of 5 additional research nurses will help with IRB applications, obtaining funding if necessary, chart abstraction, subject enrollment and other research activities.
+Patty McGraw, RN, MSN, is the Department of Medicine research nurse.
+She, and her staff of 5 additional research nurses, assist with IRB applications, obtaining funding, chart abstraction, subject enrollment and other research support activities.